MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 This guide assumes you've already downloaded the [Azure CLI](azure-stack-version-profiles-azurecli2.md) and the [AKS engine](azure-stack-kubernetes-aks-engine-overview.md).

-This guide also assumes that you've deployed a cluster using the AKS engine.
-For more information, see [Deploy a Kubernetes cluster with the AKS engine on Azure Stack Hub](azure-stack-kubernetes-aks-engine-deploy-cluster.md) .
+This guide also assumes that you've deployed a cluster using AKS engine.
+For more information, see [Deploy a Kubernetes cluster with AKS engine on Azure Stack Hub](azure-stack-kubernetes-aks-engine-deploy-cluster.md) .

 ### Retrieving logs